MicrosoftDocs/Managed-Desktop/managed-desktop/overview/tenant-access.md

 Guest account access is temporary and requires Two-Key completion, whereby anyone on the [Microsoft Managed Desktop Service Engineering or SOC teams](../overview/support-teams.md) are allowed to approve the request.

 We’ll send an email to the Microsoft Managed Desktop Service Engineering team alias to request a second person to approve the request.
 Once approved, an approval notification email is sent to the requester.
-For more information, see [Guest account prerequisites](../prepare/guest-accounts.md).
+For more information on guest account settings, see [Guest account prerequisites](../prepare/guest-accounts.md).